 To learn more about SHARP, contact Meredith Brown, SHARP Coordinator, at 513-728-2454 or Meredith.Brown@7hills.org.

-The school has a championship caliber athletic facilities and will open a new performing arts center in the spring of 2019.
+The Seven Hills School has championship-caliber athletic facilities and a new Schiff Performing Arts Center.
 About 80% of students participate in athletics.
 The Upper and Middle Schools feature more than 40 extracurricular clubs and organizations, ranging in focus from Mock Trial to community service to Science Olympiad to anime to sports broadcasting.